elixir-nebulex/nebulex_redis_adapter/README.md

   ]
 ```

-Since this adapter is implemented by means of `Redix`, it inherits the same
+Since this adapter is implemented using `Redix`, it inherits the same
-options, including regular Redis options and connection options as well.
+options, including regular Redis options and connection options.
 For
-more information about the options, please check out `Nebulex.Adapters.Redis`
+more information about the options, please check out the
-module and also [Redix][redix].
+`Nebulex.Adapters.Redis` module and also [Redix][redix].

-See [online documentation][docs] and [Redis cache example][redis_example]
+See the [online documentation][docs] and [Redis cache example][redis_example]
 for more information.

 [docs]: http://hexdocs.pm/nebulex_redis_adapter/3.0.0-rc.1/Nebulex.Adapters.Redis.html
 [redis_example]: http://github.com/elixir-nebulex/nebulex_examples/tree/master/redis_cache

-## Distributed Caching
+## 🌐 Distributed Caching

 There are different ways to support distributed caching when using
 **Nebulex.Adapters.Redis**.

-### Redis Cluster
+### 🏗️ Redis Cluster

 [Redis Cluster][redis_cluster] is a built-in feature in Redis since version 3,
-and it may be the most convenient and recommendable way to set up Redis in a
+and it may be the most convenient and recommended way to set up Redis in a
-cluster and have a distributed cache storage out-of-box.
+cluster and have distributed cache storage out-of-the-box.
 This adapter provides
 the `:redis_cluster` mode to set up **Redis Cluster** from the client-side
-automatically and be able to use it transparently.
+automatically and use it transparently.

-First of all, ensure you have **Redis Cluster** configured and running.
+First, ensure you have **Redis Cluster** configured and running.

-Then we can define our cache which will use **Redis Cluster**:
+Then you can define your cache which will use **Redis Cluster**:

 ```elixir
 defmodule MyApp.RedisClusterCache do